tjbui/bella-birthday-game/README.md

 1. The page loads with a stylized pop-up container
 2. The first image is displayed automatically
-3. When the user clicks the "Grow!" button:
+3. When the user clicks the button:
    - The current image fades out
    - The next image is preloaded
    - Once loaded, the new image fades in